I love to dye my hair all colors of the rainbow. I love all things vintage. I also enjoy creating art, taking photos, and doing it myself.

 Regardless, I decided to try.
-Please no comments about me thinking I'm fat or something – because first of all I don't, and second of all pretty much every female is affected with cellulite.
+Please no comments about me thinking I'm fat or something—because first of all I don't, and second of all pretty much every female is affected with cellulite.
 90%, actually.
 And I'm completely satisfied with my appearance, as all of you should be.
 You're beautiful!
-I'm simply trying to experiment this odd idea.
+I'm simply trying to experiment with this odd idea.

 So without further ado, here's a photo of my butt.

-Like I mentioned earlier, it's a very simple process.
-Make potion, scrub butt, rinse off.
+As I mentioned earlier, it's a very simple process.
+Make the potion, scrub butt, rinse off.
 So that's what I did.

 And did it?
 You be the judge.
 Here's the “after” photo of my butt.